Tyler O'Neill Player Props: Cardinals vs. Royals

 Tyler O'Neill At The Plate

-- O'Neill is hitting .242 with eight doubles, five home runs and 16 walks.
+- O'Neill has eight doubles, six home runs and 16 walks while hitting .247.

-- In 11.6% of his games this season, he has gone deep, and 3% of his trips to the dish.
+- In 13.6% of his games this year, he has hit a home run, and 3.5% of his trips to the plate.

-- In 10 games this year (23.3%), O'Neill has picked up an RBI, including two games with multiple runs batted in.
+- O'Neill has picked up an RBI in 25.0% of his games this year, with more than one RBI in 6.8% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.